2013–14 Bradford City A.F.C. season: FA Cup

-City will enter the FA Cup at the First Round stage with the other League One and Two clubs.
+City entered the FA Cup at the First Round stage with the other League One and Two clubs.
 The draw was made in October and the Bantams were drawn against Rotherham United.
 Bradford lost 3–0 after Rotherham played some good football to take an early lead.

 League Cup

-City will enter the League Cup at the First Round stage.
+City entered League Cup at the First Round stage.
 The draw for the first round was made on 17 June 2013 and the Bantams were drawn away against local EFL Championship side Huddersfield Town.

 Bradford City were runners up in last years League Cup campaign however this time they failed to progress through the first round as Huddersfield Town beat them 2–1.
 Huddersfield went 2–0 up thanks to a brace from James Vaughan before Nahki Wells scored a consolation goal in the 15th minute.

 Football League Trophy

 City will begin their Football League Trophy campaign in the First Round stage along with the other clubs from League One and League Two.

 The Bantams were drawn against League Two side Hartlepool United for the First Round however they were knocked out as the League Two side hammered the Bantams 5–0 with ex Bradford players Jack Compton and Nialle Rodney among the scorers.